cossie14/quot/README.md

 ## BDD
-1Angular and node installation
+1Angular and node installation<br>
-2 This app creates a new quote.
+2 This app creates a new quote.<br>
-3It allows a user to add quote
+3It allows a user to add quote<br>
-4Allows user to vote and see completion date
+4Allows user to vote and see completion date<br>
-5It allows the user to delete a quote.
+5It allows the user to delete a quote.<br>
 6Internet connection

 ## bTechnologies used